Robust Fixed-Order Controller Design for Uncertain Systems with Generalized Common Lyapunov Strictly Positive Realness Characterization: Abstract

 \section{Abstract}

 This paper investigates the design of a robust fixed-order controller for single-input-single-output (SISO) polytopic systems with interval uncertainties, with the aim that the closed-loop stability is appropriately ensured and the performance specifications on sensitivity shaping are conformed in a specific finite frequency range.
 Utilizing the notion of generalized common Lyapunov strictly positive realness (CL-SPRness), the equivalence between strictly positive realness (SPRness) and strictly bounded realness (SBRness) is established; and then the specifications on robust stability and performance are transformed into the SPRness of newly constructed systems and further characterized in the framework of linear matrix inequality (LMI) conditions.
-Compared with the traditional robust controller synthesis approaches, the proposed methodology here avoids the tedious yet mandatory evaluations of the specifications on all vertices of the polytopic system.
-Instead, only a one-time checking of matrix existence is needed exclusively, and thus the typically heavy computational burden involved (in such robust controller design problems) is considerably alleviated.
-Moreover, it is noteworthy that the proposed methodology additionally provides the necessary and sufficient conditions for this robust controller design with the consideration of a prescribed finite frequency range, and therefore significantly less conservatism is attained in the system performance.
+The proposed methodology avoids the tedious yet mandatory evaluations of the specifications on all vertices of the uncertain polytopic system in an explicit form.
+Instead, solving five LMIs exclusively suffices for ensuring the robust stability and performance regardless of the number of vertices, and thus the typically heavy computational burden is considerably alleviated.
+It is also noteworthy that the proposed methodology additionally provides the necessary and sufficient conditions for this robust controller design with the consideration of a prescribed finite frequency range, and therefore significantly less conservatism is attained in the system performance.